Skip to main content

 import { Action } from "@interval/sdk";

-// everyone in the organization can run this action (default behavior)
+// everyone in the organization can run this action, despite the parent access

 export default new Action({